department-of-veterans-affairs/va.gov-team/products/identity/Research/2023-04 Proactive CSP Migration/2023-04 Proactive CSP Migration conversation guide.md

    - How did you sign in to the VA that time?
       - [PROMPT or screen share for MHV - there are 3 options…]
       - [PROMPT or screen share for VA.gov - there are 4 options…]
-   - Do you have a particular reason that you use this sign in method?
+   - Do you remember why you started signing in with that option?
 - [IF recent sign in was into the MHV site]
    - Are there times when you go to VA.gov to sign into your account?
    - [IF YES] Which of the sign in choices would you say use most often